 Better alternatives to measuring productivity

 Productivity has always been a good way to measure the impact of machines and capital.
 It’s just never been a good way to measure the impact of humans.
 So what metric should we use instead?
-How do we reframe how our contributions are valued?
+How do we reframe how our input is valued?
 How do teams and companies evolve their culture to measure more meaningful things?
 How do we shift from focusing on efficiency to focusing on effectiveness?

 Emphasize outcomes over outputs